man-group/ArcticDB/.github/PULL_REQUEST_TEMPLATE.md

   </summary>

  - [ ] Have you updated the relevant docstring/documentation pages?
- - [ ] Does your change support the following schema options:
+ - [ ] Does your change have automated test coverage for the following schema options:
    - [ ] Dynamic schema
    - [ ] Sparse data
  - [ ] Do all exceptions introduced raise appropriate [error messages](https://docs.arcticdb.io/error_messages/)?
+ - [ ] Are API changes highlighted in the above section?
 </details>

 #### Any other comments?